Demographics of Nicaragua: Vital statistics

+UN estimates

 Registration of vital events is in Nicaragua not complete.
 The Population Department of the United Nations prepared the following estimates.

-Fertility and births
+Registered births and deaths

+Demographic and Health Surveys

 Total Fertility Rate (TFR) (Wanted Fertility Rate) and Crude Birth Rate (CBR):

-Births and deaths

 Ethnic groups

-In the 19th century, there had been a substantial indigenous minority, but this group was also largely assimilated culturally into the mestizo majority.
-Primarily in the 19th century, Nicaragua saw several waves of immigration from other European nations.
-In particular the northern cities of Estelí, Jinotega and Matagalpa have significant fourth generation Germans.
-Most of Nicaragua's population lives in the western region of the country in the departments of Managua, Granada and León.

 According to the 2005 census 443,847 (8.6%) residents consider themselves to belong to an indigenous people or to an ethnic community.
 The remaining majority of the Nicaraguan population (91.6%) are deemed mestizo and white, with the majority of these being of Spanish, with some German, Italian, Portuguese and French ancestry.
 Mestizos and whites mainly reside in the western region of the country.

 Possibly also a part of the black or Afro-Nicaraguan population, which mainly resides on the country's sparsely populated Caribbean (or Atlantic) coast, is included in the majority population which does not consider itself to belong to an ethnic community.
 In the 2005 census, there were only 19,890 Creoles (0.4% of the total population).
 The Creole population is mostly of West Indian (Antillean) origin, the descendants of indentured laborers brought mostly from Jamaica when the region was a British protectorate.

+Primarily in the 19th century, Nicaragua saw several waves of immigration from European nations.
+In particular the northern cities of Estelí, Jinotega and Matagalpa have significant populations of fourth generation Germans.

 The Garifuna, a people of mixed Carib, Angolan, Congolese and Arawak descent, numbered 3,271 in 2005 (0.1%).
 112,253 people considered themselves "Mestizo de la Costa Caribe" (mestizo of the Caribbean coast).
 In addition to the inhabitants who declared themselves Indigenous or Ethnic community, 13,740 answered "Other".
 Another 47,473 responded "Not Sure" and an additional 19,460 responded "Ignore".